gregsaun/BearExxa-V2/README.md

 ## Configuration

-Configurations needed are detailed in the documentation.
+Configurations needed for steppers and extruder values.

 > [!NOTE]
-> The configuration for the Prusa is covered in the assembly guide.
+> The configuration for the Original Prusa MK2.5(S, S+) and MK3(S, S+) is covered in the assembly guide.

 ➡️ [Find the configuration here](doc/config)